-Initially, the thrill of summer is exciting and much anticipated, but after a while, a sense of reality sets in, and strangely, you may feel a bit uneasy about deviating from a routine that you’ve done for the past ten months or so.
+However, after a while, a sense of reality sets in, and strangely, it may feel a bit odd to deviate from a routine you’ve done for the past ten months or so.

 Let’s start this summer to-do list for teachers with your core personal needs in mind.